The 20 Best Trichorhinophalangeal Syndrome Type 1 (TRPS1) Doctors Near Me

 Seoul, KR

-Chil Oh practices in Seoul, Republic of Korea.
+Chil Oh practices practicing medicine in Seoul, Republic of Korea.
 Oh is rated as a Distinguished expert by MediFind in the treatment of Trichorhinophalangeal Syndrome Type 1 (TRPS1).
-Their top areas of expertise are Trichorhinophalangeal Syndrome Type 1 (TRPS1), Punctate Porokeratosis, Seborrheic Keratosis, and Autosomal Recessive Hypotrichosis.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Trichorhinophalangeal Syndrome Type 1 (TRPS1), Punctate Porokeratosis, Seborrheic Keratosis, and Autosomal Recessive Hypotrichosis.

 Distinguished in Trichorhinophalangeal Syndrome Type 1 (TRPS1)